 Workshops and Visits

-Using The Past to Write Your Future
+Using the Past to Write Your Future (Middle and High School)

 • I learned how common it is for gifted kids to feel emotions more intensely and deeply.
 That was comforting to me because I worry that I always overanalyze my emotions and question why I feel a certain way when it doesn’t seem to be something other teens are dealing with.
 This may help my parents understand me better as well because they just think I overthink my emotions and make them into more than they actually are, but my brain is hardwired to be more emotional.